MicrosoftDocs/office-developer-client-docs/docs/access/reserved-words-access-custom-web-app.md

 ---
-title: "Reserved Words (Access custom web app)"
+title: "Reserved keywords (Access custom web app)"
 manager: kelbow
 ms.date: 8/18/2017
 ms.audience: Developer
 ms.topic: overview
 localization_priority: Normal
 ms.assetid: 2b5beeb6-e52d-41be-94df-083d36141a9d
 description: "Microsoft Access uses reserved keywords for defining, manipulating, and accessing databases.
 Reserved keywords are part of the grammar of the language that is used by Access to parse and understand SQL statements."
 ---

-# Reserved Words (Access custom web app)
+# Reserved keywords (Access custom web app)

 Microsoft Access uses reserved keywords for defining, manipulating, and accessing databases.
 Reserved keywords are part of the grammar of the language that is used by Access to parse and understand SQL statements.

 > [!IMPORTANT]
 > Microsoft no longer recommends creating and using Access web apps in SharePoint.
 As an alternative, consider using [Microsoft PowerApps](https://powerapps.microsoft.com/en-us/) to build no-code business solutions for the web and mobile devices.

-## Reserved Keywords
+## Access reserved keywords

 The following table lists Access reserved keywords.